 So for some reason he ends up back at the church again, preparing to serve the communion.
 There is but one soul in the building ready to receive.
 She is an avowed atheist, and yet she holds out hope for him.

 And in comes Algot the hunchback, who ordinarily simply lights the candles and rings the bells.
-But this time he does so in more ways than one, for he reminds Tomas the pastor and doubter of the crucifixion of Christ, when God was forsaken of God.
-And it is in this solidarity with his sufferings that I think this desparing pastor finds the faith again to go on.
+But this time he does so in more ways than one, for he reminds Tomas the pastor and doubter about when God was forsaken of God.
+And it is in this solidarity with his sufferings that I think this despairing pastor finds the faith again to go on.
 Even if barely.

-So Christ, when he walked the earth, did his best for all of us when he wrestled his Father and lost.
-But the fight he fought was worth it, for in losing it as man he was winning it as God.
+So Christ, when he walked the earth, did his best for all of us when he wrestled our fight with his Father and took our loss on himself.
+In losing it as man he was winning it as God with us.
 This is our only hope, and as the cross must not be emptied of its meaning so here the empty tomb must be filled.